 - Under Delivery method, choose Campus email (recommended) or Download.

 Important: We STRONGLY recommend having files delivered to your campus email!
-The conversion and download process can take awhile, especially for long documents and/or more complex conversions.
-If a download hangs or never completes, repeat the steps above using the campus email option.
+The conversion and download process can take a while, especially for long documents and/or more complex conversions.
+If a download hangs or never completes, try repeating the steps above using the campus email option instead.